NYPL-Simplified/Simplified-Android-SimplyE/README.md

 Please read the list of instructions below for specific details on configurations.

+> Note: If your build fails due to `java.lang.OutOfMemoryError` try running the build with the `--no-parallel --no-daemon` flags set.

 #### Android SDK

 Install the [Android SDK and Android Studio](https://developer.android.com/studio/).
 We don't